The Medium Discourses

 28. “He answered, “No, Gautama.
 Why would that be?
 Human desires are a foul place that’s impure.
 It would be detestable, unapproachable, horrible, and very painful to his mind.
 Gautama, the desires in Heaven are so much higher, more marvelous and superior, than human desires.
 It would never happen that this god or son of a god would abandon the five merits of desire up in Heaven or rejoice when remembering his enjoyment of human desires.”

 29. “So it is, Sugandika.
 I ended human desires and went beyond the desires in Heaven.
-I cut off my hair and beard, put on the reddish-brown robes, became faithful, left home, went homeless, and trained on the path.
+I shaved off their hair and beard, put on the reddish-brown robes, became a believer, and left home to train on the path in homelessness.
 Truly seeing the formation, cessation, enjoyment, trouble, and escape of the five merits of desire, I lived with an inner calm.

 30. “I saw another person who had yet to part with desire.
 They were eaten by the craving for desires and burned by a fever for desires.
 The five merits of desire were lovely, wished for, and associated with what’s desirable.
 When I saw this person pursuing [desires], I didn’t praise that, nor was I delighted by that.